DavoodDamircheli/reportSelf/missing_course.md

 ## git invitation

-Certainly!
 When someone invites you to collaborate on a GitHub project, there's a general workflow to follow to ensure smooth collaboration.
 Here's a step-by-step guide to help you track and submit the changes you make to the project:
 Accept the Invitation:
 Go to the repository's GitHub page.
 If you were invited to collaborate, there should be a notification prompting you to accept the invitation.
 Clone the Repository: